 I, Pavel Raifeld, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report of Innoviva, Inc. on Form 10-K for the fiscal year ended December 31, 2020 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended and that information contained in such Annual Report on Form 10-K fairly presents in all material respects the financial condition of Innoviva, Inc. at the end of the periods covered by such Annual Report on Form 10-K and results of operations of Innoviva, Inc. for the periods covered by such Annual Report on Form 10-K.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report of Innoviva, Inc. on Form 10-K for the fiscal year ended December 31, 2021 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended and that information contained in such Annual Report on Form 10-K fairly presents in all material respects the financial condition of Innoviva, Inc. at the end of the periods covered by such Annual Report on Form 10-K and results of operations of Innoviva, Inc. for the periods covered by such Annual Report on Form 10-K.

-Annual Report on Form 10-K fairly presents in all mate covered by such Annual Report on Form 10-K and resu on Form 10-K. ort

-Date: February 25, 2021 Ву: /s/ PAVEL RAIFELD
+Date: February 28, 2022 By: /s/ PAVEL RAIFELD

-• Pavel Raifeld
+• - Pavel Raifeld

 Chief Executive Officer

 (Principal Executive Officer)

-I, Marianne Zhen, certify, pursuant to 18 U.S.C 2002, that the Annual Report of Innoviva, Inc. on Form requirements of Section 13(a) or 15(d) of the Securities Annual Report on Form 10-K fairly presents in all mate covered by such Annual Report on Form 10-K and resu on Form 10-K. n 10-K for the fiscal year end s Exchange Act of 1934, as a erial respects the financial co amended and that information contained in such ondition of Innoviva, Inc. at the end of the periods
+I, Marianne Zhen, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that the Annual Report of Innoviva, Inc. on Form 10-K for the fiscal year ended December 31, 2021 fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended and that information contained in such Annual Report on Form 10-K fairly presents in all material respects the financial condition of Innoviva, Inc. at the end of the periods covered by such Annual Report on Form 10-K and results of operations of Innoviva, Inc. for the periods covered by such Annual Report on Form 10-K.

-Date: February 25, 2021 By: /s/ MARIANNE ZHEN
+Date: February 28, 2022 Ву: /s/ MARIANNE ZHEN

-, Marianne Zhen
+- y · Marianne Zhen

 Chief Accounting Officer

-(Principal Financial Officer)
+(Principal Financial Öfficer)

-A signed original of this written statement requand furnished to the Securities and Exchange Commission en provided to Innoviva, Inc. and will be retained b y it
+A signed original of this written statement required by the Securities and Exchange Commission or its staff upon reque ed to Innoviva, Inc. and will be retained by it and furnished to